nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-work-with-maintenance-branches.md

 *   Create, Edit and View layouts with at least the fields below:
     *   Title: leave as default
     *   Description: leave as default
-*   "Owner" text widget on the Create layout, using the [contract:owner](http://contractowner) schema field
+*   "Owner" text widget on the Create layout, using the [contract:owner](http://contractowner) schema field-->

 ## Creating the Maintenance Branch